In Queensland, statewide legislation establishes the framework and overarching policy for land use planning.

 A planning scheme can seem like a complicated document to try and navigate, especially if you are not used to it.

-For assistance with the basic navigation of the Central Highlands Regional Council Planning Scheme 2016 please refer to the Fact Sheet: Navigating our planning scheme – The basics.
+For assistance with the basic navigation of the Central Highlands Regional Council Planning Scheme 2016 please refer to the Navigating the planning scheme – fact sheet.

 Types of development